Enhanced Institutional Membership in the Council on Undergraduate Research

 - CUR Community: An online forum for discussion on many student research related topics.

-- Newsletter Subscriptions: You will automatically start receiving the monthly CUR E-News, our electronic newsletter addressing current undergraduate research issues.
-The newsletter, generated from our National Office, includes topics such as government and policy news from Washington as well as updates on upcoming programs and meetings.
+- Newsletter Subscriptions: You will automatically start receiving the monthly CUR E-News, an electronic newsletter addressing current undergraduate research issues.
+The newsletter, generated from CUR's National Office, includes topics such as government and policy news from Washington as well as updates on upcoming programs and meetings.
 Additionally, you may subscribe to other newsletters such as: This Week in Washington or Deadlines and Upcoming Events.
 To sign up, please visit the Members Only website and review your membership profile.

 - CUR Publications